-While it’s easy to simulate keynote presentations that are largely one-way communications, how do you allow attendees to interact with each other?
+- While it’s easy to simulate keynote presentations which are largely one-way communications, how do you allow attendees to interact with each other?

 Like most things, it depends on what you’re trying to accomplish.
 If the primary objective for the event is to educate an audience on a series of topics, virtual events are a natural supplement (or even replacement) for physical events.
 Companies have successfully used on-line learning and Web seminars for a long time.